 US home shopping boom buoys shipping lines half a world away

-[SINGAPORE] An online home shopping boom in the US has sent transpacific sea freight rates to the highest on record, helping the container shipping industry in Asia.
+AN online home shopping boom in the US has sent trans-pacific sea freight rates to the highest on record, helping the container shipping industry in Asia.

+Shipments of computers, notebooks and other associated gadgets soared 169 per cent.

-The increased consumer demand has seen shipping rates on the transpacific route almost triple from this year's low in March, when the coronavirus pandemic led to border closures and a near halt in economic activity.
-With much of the world's population housebound, demand for electronic goods and do-it-yourself items have rocketed.
-Retailers and consumers alike are also thinking about the Christmas holidays, and stocking up accordingly.
+The increased consumer demand has seen shipping rates on the Trans- Pacific route almost triple from this year's low in March, when the coronavirus pandemic led to border closures and a near halt in economic activity.

-"The coronavirus outbreak has changed the way consumers spend money," said Um Kyung-a, an analyst at Shinyoung Securities in Seoul.
-"Because they're at home more than ever, most of the money they spend is to improve their quality of life, and that's benefiting shipping companies."

-The spot rate to haul a 40 foot (12 metre) container to Los Angeles from Shanghai jumped to US$3,922 on Thursday, the most since the data became available in mid-2011, according to Drewry World Container Index.
-The levy hit a low for 2020 of US$1,318 on March 12.

 Your feedback is important to us